revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-An Interface is a class with no implementation.
-The only thing that it contains is the declaration of methods, properties, and events.
+An Interface is a class with no implementation.The only thing that it contains is the declaration of methods, properties, and events.

 </blockquote>